-This is a little larger cross which has a western decor look.
-Using 10 spikes for the cross, barbed wire for the accent and then using two to three horseshoes for the stand.
+This is a little larger cross that has a western decor look.
+Using 10 spikes for the cross, barbed wire for the accent, and then using two to three horseshoes for the stand.
 This welding project incorporates several recycled metal items to create this unique cross.

 Here Dumpster Marcus will guide you through making a basic wall cross.
 Once completed, this basic design has many possibilities.
 Add a clear coat, paint it and finish it with some extra decor items to personalize it.